AnnaKL/CV/README.md

 During my 6 years long career in a medical laboratory I've transitioned from assistant to fully trained HCPC registered Biomedical Scientist.

-- Learned a true meaning of comittment , teamwork and psychological resilience while going though a change of the laboratory's owner, building and IT system during the same period of time.
+- Learned a true meaning of commitment , teamwork and psychological resilience while going though a change of the laboratory's owner, building and IT system during the same period of time.
 - Proved to be disciplined and self-driven person during the preparation and by passing the BBTS Specialist Certificate in Transfusion Science Practice exam.
 - Written several annual audits and Health and Safety procedures, which were necessary to pass inspection and gain Clinical Pathology Accreditation CPA.
 - Helped to provide continuous and high quality service to patients.